$100 Invested In This Stock 5 Years Ago Would Be Worth $300 Today - Benzinga

-Cenovus Energy CVE has outperformed the market over the past 5 years by 12.2% on an annualized basis producing an average annual return of 22.06%.
-Currently, Cenovus Energy has a market capitalization of $46.36 billion.
+Truist Financial TFC has outperformed the market over the past 5 years by 15.81% on an annualized basis producing an average annual return of 24.3%.
+Currently, Truist Financial has a market capitalization of $61.36 billion.

-Buying $100 In CVE: If an investor had bought $100 of CVE stock 5 years ago, it would be worth $275.35 today based on a price of $23.39 for CVE at the time of writing.
+Buying $100 In TFC: If an investor had bought $100 of TFC stock 5 years ago, it would be worth $298.83 today based on a price of $46.09 for TFC at the time of writing.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.